alvinnguyen116/seva-map/README.md

 *Keyword is a comma seperated list of words you would like a location to be tagged with.
 These words should not be case-senstive nor space sensitive, but to be safe, I would try to be as consistent as possible.

-*Image is the location of image you would like to display with the location. <b>(Image dimensions are 225 x 500.
-If you are going to add an image, I would recommed this specific cropping.
-Landscape photos would fit best.)</b>
+*Image is the location of image you would like to display with the location. <b>(The container dimensions for images are pre-set to 225 x 500 pixels.
+If this doesn't work for you, you can change the width and height manually.)</b>

 *Lat is a numeric value for the latitude of a location.